 ( Our zig zag pipette and purple container are from Learning Resources )

-Pour water into your storage container, add lego bricks, leave in a freezer until frozen.
+Pour water into your storage container, add lego bricks ( or anything else you fancy ), leave in a freezer until frozen.

 Use pipettes and syringes to pour water over your ice.